Hyacinth-Ali/rt-ai-model-server/README.md

 ## Additional Documentation
-For further information, including detailed documentation and source code, please refer to the this [repository](https://github.com/Hyacinth-Ali/rt-ai-model-server).
+For further information, including detailed documentation and source code, please refer to this [repository](https://github.com/Hyacinth-Ali/rt-ai-model-server).
 The directory contains the necessary code, documentation, and any additional resources related to the model serving problem.

 Feel free to explore the provided code and documentation to gain a deeper understanding of the model serving solution.